Multi2Sim/multi2sim/doc/coding-guidelines/coding-guidelines.md

 ---------------

 ###
 All type names should omit their category when used.
 For example, when using a type defined as `enum ContextState` in a variable declaration, the type name should appear as `ContextState`, and not `enum ContextState`.
 The same rule applies for `union` types, `struct` types, and `class` types.
+The following code

+	enum someEnumoration favoriteClassCreate (favoriteClass *self,
+			struct some_function_t *function);

+should be replaced by

+	someEumoration favoriteClassCreate (favoriteClass *self,
+			some_function_t *function);

+###
+The use of structs in new code is also discouraged since these only contain public data.
+Any new code added to multi2sim should be declared as class.
+In interfaces with other languages or existing code, it may, however, be necessary to use structs.

 The *auto* type
 ---------------